BiodataAnalysisGroup/BEEMUS/README.md

 Contributing
 ============

 Project contribution are more than welcome.
-See the [CONTRIBUTING](CONTRIBUTING.md) file for details.

 License
 =======

 This project is released under the MIT license.
+See the [LICENSE](LICENSE.md) file for details.

 Citations
 =========